lenincompres/ima-few-2025/Week 01/README.md

   * Include sensational paragraph text that tells a fictional 3-4 sentence story about this restaurant.
   * Add a ridiculous image of a food item that this restaurant sells.
 Note, you will need to find an image on the internet and link to its URL.
   * Somewhere on the page, include a link to an external website.
 Make sure that link opens in a new tab or window.
 Bonus: Embed that link in the image.
-  * Before you leave, make sure both students have a link to the codepen to revisit it after class
+  * Before you leave, make sure both students have a link to their p5 file to revisit it after class, and share with the class.

 # Homework